 - An original employer’s letter confirming that you are working in a relevant accounts related role in a finance or accounting function that will be supervised and verified by a qualified accountant

 - An official college letter confirming the ACCA subjects you are currently studying

 Students should note the conditions attaching to Stamp 1A with regard to progression through the exams that are outlined in the document “non EEA student guidelines” which can be found in the related documents area on this page.

 Stamp 2 permission

-Non-EEA students who are already resident in Ireland on a Stamp 2 which permits students to study for their ACCA exams on a full time basis cannot transfer to a Stamp 1A until they have completed all of the Fundamental Level of the ACCA exams i.e. F1-F9 and/or have completed an Irish degree that gives exemptions from the Fundamental Level of the ACCA exams.
+Non-EEA students who are already resident in Ireland on a Stamp 2 which permits students to study for their ACCA exams on a full time basis cannot transfer to a Stamp 1A until they have completed all of the Applied Knowledge and Applied Skills ACCA exams and/or have completed an Irish degree that gives exemptions for all of these ACCA exams.
 If non-EEA students who are eligible to transfer from a Stamp 2 wish to transfer to a Stamp 1A, they must follow the guidelines outlined above that apply to non-EEA students who currently have a Stamp 1A permission.